One-time pad

+These requirements make the OTP the only known encryption system that is mathematically proven to be unbreakable under the principles of information theory.

-It has also been mathematically proven that any cipher with the property of perfect secrecy must use keys with effectively the same requirements as OTP keys.
-Digital versions of one-time pad ciphers have been used by nations for critical diplomatic and military communication, but the problems of secure key distribution make them impractical for most applications.
+Digital versions of one-time pad ciphers have been used by nations for critical diplomatic and military communication, but the problems of secure key distribution make them impractical for many applications.

 First described by Frank Miller in 1882, the one-time pad was re-invented in 1917.
 On July 22, 1919, U.S. Patent 1,310,719 was issued to Gilbert Vernam for the XOR operation used for the encryption of a one-time pad.
-Derived from his Vernam cipher, the system was a cipher that combined a message with a key read from a punched tape.
-In its original form, Vernam's system was vulnerable because the key tape was a loop, which was reused whenever the loop made a full cycle.
 One-time use came later, when Joseph Mauborgne recognized that if the key tape were totally random, then cryptanalysis would be impossible.

-The "pad" part of the name comes from early implementations where the key material was distributed as a pad of paper, allowing the current top sheet to be torn off and destroyed after use.
-For concealment the pad was sometimes so small that a powerful magnifying glass was required to use it.
-The KGB used pads of such size that they could fit in the palm of a hand, or in a walnut shell.
 To increase security, one-time pads were sometimes printed onto sheets of highly flammable nitrocellulose, so that they could easily be burned after use.

-There is some ambiguity to the term "Vernam cipher" because some sources use "Vernam cipher" and "one-time pad" synonymously, while others refer to any additive stream cipher as a "Vernam cipher", including those based on a cryptographically secure pseudorandom number generator (CSPRNG).

 History

 Frank Miller in 1882 was the first to describe the one-time pad system for securing telegraphy.